OPEN-NEXT/OKH-LOSH/README.md

 Now: Open Source Hardware\
 In the future: standard parts, software, manufacturers, tools, funding opportunities,…

+**Who's the enduser you have in mind?**

+1. developers\
+  the whole thing here is first and foremost about **design reuse**
+2. manufacturers / service providers\
+  find OSH ready for decentralised (mass) production, maintenance and service provision

+**What's the problem this thing is solving?
+Or rather, how does this 'tool' look like?**

+1. It's a powerful filter for OSH.
+Find what you acutally need.
+2. It's a knowledge base capable to
+   1. answer complex questions like "What kind of power contoller is commonly used for this sort of hardware?";
+   2. cross-link information (e.g. ongoing research with OSH designs (e.g. in case of COVID-19)).

 **What are use cases of the ontology?**

 - find the OSH that solves your problem (→ **linking OSH modules with functional categories**)